MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 #### Type

-Pipelines support two types of repositories, `git` and `github`. `git` refers to VSTS Git repos.
+Pipelines support two types of repositories, `git` and `github`. `git` refers to Azure Repos Git repos.
 If you choose `git` as your type, then `name` refers to a repo within the same project as the one you are building.
 Cross-project references are not supported.